I am a 25-year-old man. I am facing the biggest crisis in my life as I am going to get married. My brief background

-Some of you may have read from some of my PE articles that I’ve an elder brother.
-While my brother and I care for each other, we pretty much don’t talk (like how things used to be with me and my parents.)
-It’s been this way since we were adolescents, and if I were to trace it down to an incident, I would say it was when I was in Primary/Grade 3 (and my brother in Primary/Grade 5; he’s two years older than me), and when my mom yelled at us and rebuked us very harshly… after she caught us showering together (in a sibling way of course).
+Some of you may have read from some of my articles that I’ve an elder brother.
+While my brother and I care for each other, we pretty much don’t talk, sort of like how things used to be with me and my parents.
+It’s been this way since we were kids, and if I were to trace it down to an incident, I would say it was when I was in Primary/Grade 3 (and my brother was in Primary/Grade 5; he’s two years older than me), and when my mom yelled at us and rebuked us very harshly… after she caught us showering together (in a sibling way of course).

 Now, the thing is that up until then, we were really close.
 Super close.
-Showering together was a normality for us before then; it was fun and we would play around and splash water at each other etc. So when my mom rebuked us that day, I didn’t understand why.
+Showering together was a normality for us then; it was fun and we would play around and splash water at each other etc. So when my mom rebuked us that day, I didn’t understand why.
 Neither did my brother, I think.
-Subsequently, whenever I invited my brother to shower, he would say we shouldn’t and that we would get scolded by mom later.
+Subsequently whenever I invited my brother to shower, he would say that we shouldn’t and that we would get scolded by mom later.
 I would be disappointed and took it as my brother not wanting to spend time with me anymore.
-Over time, we began to distance, and then the internet boom happened, and almost all every kid in the world began to recede into his/her own world with IRC chat and what not.
+Over time, we began to distance, and then the internet boom happened, and almost all every kid in the world began to recede into his/her bubble with IRC chat and what not.

 Was my mom at fault?
 No, not at all.
 When I later reflected on the incident as an adult, I realized why she did what she did.
-It was an absolutely normal thing that any mom would have done (and should do really).
-If I were her, I would have freaked out and done the same too (and subsequently counseled my kids and explained why).
+It was an absolutely normal thing that any mom would have done.
+If I were her, I probably would have freaked out and done the same too, but subsequently counseled my kids and explained why.